 So much has been said and so much has been written about the invective nature of Barcelona-based feelings towards Figo, and also about the vagaries and conundrums of his summer 2000 transfer to Real Madrid, that it has served to largely obliterate the image of Figo the Barcelona player.

-Summon up your initial minds-eye when it comes to Figo and it’s difficult to draw yourself away from him in the all white of Los Blancos.
+Summon up your initial minds-eye when it comes to Figo and it’s difficult to draw yourself away from him in the all-white of Real.
 This is despite the fact that at the Santiago Bernabéu, Figo was essentially a cog in the star-studded wheel, compared to his role as the matador of the Camp Nou.

 Figo was well on his way to being canonised by the Barcelona faithful when he turned his back on them.
 As a result, his time and his achievements at the Camp Nou have almost been stricken from the record.
 Whitewashed from existence.
 Yet the pain of his departure, or more pertinently the destination of his departure, is still felt.